DinSekos/demo-service-worker-workbox/README.md

     The service worker file was written to sw.js
     The service worker will precache 11 URLs, totaling 186 kB.

-This command create the `sw.js` file.
+This command creates the `sw.js` file.
 ***
-As a quick shortcut, you now update our `build` command to generate the `sw.js` file each time you edit the `sw-source.ts` typescript file.
+As a quick shortcut, you now update your `build` command to generate the `sw.js` file each time you edit the `sw-source.ts` typescript file.

     $ vi package.json